More than 90 Plant Select recommended varieties are planted in the neighborhood, including trees, shrubs, perennials and ground covers.

 After the LIP was approved, about 50 front planting beds (owned in front of each home by the HOA) were changed annually.
 It took 6 years to complete the initial do-over because of second-stage drought alert in 2013.

 Today, with the majority of the work done, Cherry Creek 3 strives to be the model of water efficiency with native and xeric plants - many recommended by Plant Select - that provide beauty throughout the growing season and help our pollinators survive.
 Xeriscaping is not landscaping using rocks and cactus plants.
 A well-developed xeriscape uses wood mulches (rather than rocks) and a colorful array of plants suited for the region.
+Our neighborhood has greatly added to bio-diversity with the addition of more than 100 plant and tree species since 2010!

 Cherry Creek 3's transformation has been dramatic for long-time owners.
 Gone are the dying old poodle-sheared junipers and outdated lava rock outside home fronts.
 Although smaller landscaping improvements continue annually, anyone who lived here a decade ago will notice the vibrant, colorful landscape changes as the various plants bloom from early spring through late fall.
 These changes have positively impacted the Association's water bills and have made a positive environmental change for pollinators who visit the neighborhood.
 The design scheme is called "Wildscaping" because it gives the feel of plants being allowed to thrive naturally, as opposed to looking like a "paint by number" design.
 Wildscaping has become popular throughout the western U.S. in recent years - partly due to water concern and also to show concern for pollinators.